Polygon (website)

-Polygon is an American entertainment website that publishes blogs, reviews, guides, videos, and news primarily covering video games, as well as movies, comics, television and books.
-At its October 2012 launch as Vox Media's third property, Polygon sought to distinguish itself from competitors by focusing on the stories of the people behind the games instead of the games themselves.
-It also produced long-form magazine-style feature articles, invested in video content, and chose to let their review scores be updated as the game changed.
+Polygon is an American entertainment website created by Vox Media covering video games, movies, television, and other popular culture.
+At its October 2012 launch as Vox Media's third property, Polygon sought to distinguish itself by focusing on the stories of the people behind video games and long-form magazine-style feature articles.

-The site was built over the course of ten months, and its 16-person founding staff included the editors-in-chief of the gaming sites Joystiq, Kotaku and The Escapist.
-Its design was built to HTML5 responsive standards with a pink color scheme, and its advertisements focused on direct sponsorship of specific kinds of content.
+The site was built over the course of ten months by eight co-founding editors which included the editors-in-chief of the gaming sites Joystiq, Kotaku and The Escapist.
 Vox Media produced a documentary series on the founding of the site.
+In May 2025, Polygon was sold to Valnet.